Jeddah: Consulates

-One of two consulates of the United States of America in Saudi Arabia is located in Jeddah, along with the consulates for 67 other countries such as Afghanistan, the United Kingdom, Indonesia, France, Germany, Greece, Turkey, Philippines, India, Pakistan, Bangladesh, Italy, Russia and Mainland China.
-Some of the other consulates present include, countries of the Organisation of Islamic Cooperation and the Arab League states.
+One of the two consulates of the United States of America in Saudi Arabia is located in Jeddah, along with the consulates for 67 other countries such as Afghanistan, the United Kingdom, Indonesia, France, Germany, Greece, Turkey, Philippines, India, Pakistan, Bangladesh, Italy, Russia and Mainland China.
+Some of the other consulates present include countries of the Organization of Islamic Cooperation and the Arab League states.

 Historical Jeddah

 Historical Jeddah is situated on the eastern shore of the Red Sea.
 From the 7th century AD, it was established as a major port for Indian Ocean trade routes, channeling goods to Mecca.
 It was also the gateway for Muslim pilgrims to Mecca who arrived by sea.
 These twin roles saw the city develop into a thriving multicultural center, characterized by a distinctive architectural tradition, including tower houses built in the late 19th century by the city's mercantile elites, and combining Red Sea coastal coral building traditions with influences and crafts from along the trade routes.

 Within a defensive wall that was built during Ottoman rule, the old city of Jeddah, Al-Balad, was divided into districts, or Haras, where business and trade centered around traditional souks, or market places, and khans, covered markets that were generally connected to shops.